Taking Care of Crochet Braids

 How to Wash Crochet Braids

-Use a spray bottle of watered down shampoo and spray your scalp with the mixture.
+Use a spray bottle of watered down shampoo (your favorite brands will work just fine) and spray your scalp with the mixture.
 You can lightly massage your scalp with the pads of your fingers.

 Condition your hair by spraying it with a light mixture of leave-in conditioner.
 DO NOT add cream conditioner to your hair because it is really hard to rinse out.